top of page

 Mess Kit

-Tent / Bedding
+Tents / Bedding

-PUP Tents
+PUP Tents (Shelter Halves)

 I just stumbled across a dealer who sells two OD closed shelter halves for £35!
 Bargain, although this is without pegs or poles, those are bot cheap and easy to find.
-Its the shelter itself that can be the tricky bit to find.
+It's the shelter itself that can be the tricky bit to find.
 HOWEVER!
-Before you all start getting excited, these are in used condition, most are wartime dates, with a few being just post war.
+Before you all start getting excited, these are in used condition, most are wartime dates, with a few being just post-war.
 They may have small repairs, loose buttons etc. So be aware of this.
-OR alternatively you can buy two really nice examples of the open ended canvas PUPs from the same seller for £105 (again, no pegs or poles) these are at GI SUPPLY. (they also make excellent T-handle entrenching tool covers)
+OR alternatively you can buy two really nice examples of the open ended canvas PUPs from the same seller for £105 (again, no pegs or poles) these are at GI SUPPLY (they also make excellent T-handle entrenching tool covers).

 Just be aware that although PUP tents are great for sleeping in, for most events we won't be using them as the 101st didn't jump into Normandy with them.